SnaetWarre/SnaetWarre/README.md

 ## About

 Currently in my final year studying AI Engineering at Howest University of Applied Sciences in Belgium.
-Focused on artificial intelligence, machine learning, and full-stack development with expertise in C#, Python, and modern web technologies.
+Focused on artificial intelligence and going on an internship to IPCA Portugal!

-**Specializations**: Artificial Intelligence • Machine Learning • Cloud Computing • Full-Stack Development
+**Specializations**: Everything to do with AI • DevOps

 ---